 The Edmonton City as Museum Project (ECAMP) is seeking Expressions of Interest from both experienced and up-and-coming audio producers eager to engage Edmontonians with our city’s history through the ECAMP Podcast.

 After a successful first season in 2016, the ECAMP Podcast has returned to continue exploring history from all corners of the city.
-We aim to develop an audience-focused program that works with the community to create dialogue about Edmonton’s past, present, and future.
+We aim to develop a program that works with the community to create dialogue about Edmonton’s past, present, and future.

 ECAMP is looking for new perspectives on the People, Places, Things, and Moments that have contributed to the story of Edmonton.
 Season 2 will have twelve episodes, 30-45 minutes long, released every second Saturday from April through August 2021.
 The themes for Season 2 will include LGBTQ2S+, immigration & neighbourhood histories.